boto/botocore/docs/source/development/designnotes.rst

 There are several reasons why this was changed in botocore.

 The first reason was because we wanted to have the same casing for inputs as well as outputs.
-In both boto and botocre, the response for the ``describe_table`` calls is::
+In both boto and botocore, the response for the ``describe_table`` calls is::

     {'Table': {'CreationDateTime': 1393007077.387,